SlapShotTech/marketplace-connect-for-obs/README.md

 Once all system requirements are installed, follow these steps to build the project and get started with developing.

+### Windows

 1. In the project's root folder, run `cmake --preset windows-x64` — this will download the build dependencies and set up a Visual Studio project file in the `build_x64` directory.
 2. Open `build_x64/elgato-marketpalce-connect.sln` within Visual Studio to edit and build the project.

 Alternatively, `cmake` can build the project directly with the command `cmake --build --preset windows-x64`.

+### macOS

+1. In the project's root folder, run `cmake --preset macos` — this will download the build dependencies and configure an Xcode project in the `build_macos` directory.
+2. Open `build_macos/elgato-marketpalce-connect.xcodeproj` in Xcode to edit and build the project, or build directly from the command line with `cmake --build --preset macos`.

 ## Further Reading